hafizhnugroho378-cloud/sql-sales-performance-analysis/README.md

 ---

 ## Business Interpretation
-- Fluctuating success rates suggest inconsistency in sales execution.
+- Inconsistent success rates indicate potential inefficiencies in sales execution.
-- Periods of decline may indicate operational or market-related issues.
+- Declining periods may reflect operational gaps or external market pressure.
-- Positive momentum in recent months shows improvement after corrective actions.
+- Recovery phases suggest that corrective strategies may be effective.
-- Management should focus on stabilizing performance during volatile periods.
+- Continuous monitoring is required to minimize volatility and improve predictability.

 ## Repository Structure
 sql-sales-performance-analysis/
 │